In Conversation with Rachel Herbert – Trail’s End Beef

 We always feel like our management is a bit of a puzzle, in part, because we don’t have ownership of all of our land.
 On our own land, we can absolutely make our own management choices.
 But on rented land, it’s a different story.

 Last summer, due to the grass shortage, we rented a new quarter with a creek flowing through it to graze our cattle.
 That land was fairly degraded.
-There were more holes, rocks, and leaves than grass.
+After some years of hard grazing and drought, there were more holes, rocks, and weeds than grass.
 There was no fencing for the riparian areas, to keep the cattle off the water, or fences to rotate them on the grass.
 The owners were driven more by economic means than ecological ones.
 That was really difficult.
 We were in a position of needing grass, but the practices we used on that piece of land were so counter intuitive.
 It made us reflect: are we going to use that piece next year, knowing that the owners aren’t going to invest in the infrastructure that’s needed to improve the land and protect the water.

 Sometimes you’re at the mercy of what life throws at you, but ultimately you have to think, this wasn’t optimal, but we were able to make gains elsewhere.
 For example, this year with the land in the hills, we had more grass than was needed.
 The water supply came back at the right time, so a lot of our land got more of a rest up there.
 It’s always a give and take.